TWUOnline/LDRS663/_pages/assignment-6.md

 - common teaching strategies used in the subject area
 - sample lesson plans from each of your group members
 - detailed instructions and notes for managing and leading students through the required assignments

+**(In the handbook should there also be a section to guide students in taking the course online?
+Some Chinese students may be unfamiliar with the online layout, and it may take 1-2 orientation classes and/or troubleshooting throughout the term.)